 You don’t have to be a Buddhist – or even want to be one – to benefit from the practical wisdom from this ancient tradition, nor to find easily applicable tools to help bring balance, peace and joy to your daily life.
 We offer various levels of classes, led by experienced students and FPMT registered teachers :

-Our regular classes include the very popular ‘Discovering Buddhism’ and also the ‘Foundation of Buddhist Thought’, both structured presentations of Tibetan Buddhist ideas, and also classes in meditation, suitable for beginners and also those who wish to deepen their meditation experience in the company of others.
+Our regular classes include the very popular ‘Discovering Buddhism’ a structured presentation of Tibetan Buddhist ideas, and also classes in meditation, suitable for beginners and also those who wish to deepen their meditation experience in the company of others.
 More details of each below.